How much does it cost to study abroad?

 Cost of university tuition in different countries

-- Canada – international student fees average C$23,589 or £14,112 (source: Canadian High Commission).
-Fees vary by province, university and subject.
+- Canada – international student fees average C$29,714 or £17,640 (source: Statistics Canada) but fees vary significantly by province, university and subject.
 International students can’t borrow from the Canadian government to fund their studies and need to provide evidence that they have access to the amount of money they will need for tuition and living costs in order to be granted a study permit.
 (For example, if your parents were paying from their savings, you’d provide a statement from their savings account.)

 Help with the cost of studying abroad – scholarships and loans